Tenth Acre Farm

 • Resources

-You are here: Home / Archives for Growing and Using Herbs
+Home / Growing and Using Herbs

 7 Comfrey Uses in the Permaculture Garden: Comfrey fertilizer is considered a powerhouse in the permaculture garden.
 Here are seven comfrey uses for building healthy soil and growing healthy crops.